openbmc/docs/architecture/user-management.md

 ## LDAP

-SSH, Redfish and Webserver interface allows the user to authenticate against an LDAP directory.
+SSH, Redfish, Webserver and HostConsole interface allows the user to authenticate against an LDAP directory.
 IPMI interface cannot be used to authenticate against LDAP, since IPMI needs the password in clear text at the time of session setup.

 In OpenBMC, PAM based authentication is implemented, so for both LDAP users and local users, the authentication flow is the same.